kalentjne/BDMM/README.md

 Discord Invite https://discord.gg/SUrmdjZWRU

 Main functions
-1. Monitor BRS spawn / Follow Guild Call
-2. Use either main character or alts for BRS auto navigation
-3. Auto Offering
-4. Go back to pre-defined farming spot after done with BRS
+1. All you need for an AFK Bot
-5. Live Discord notification
+2. Live Discord notification

 Requirement
 - PC / Laptop with Windows 10 and Bluestack installed